 To complete the configuration, you must configure the Oracle UMS usermessagingdriver-email driver.
-See Section 22.5, "Configuring Oracle User Messaging Service" for details.
+For details, see Section 23.5, "Configuring Oracle User Messaging Service".

 Oracle BAM Event Engine has another configuration property, TimeoutPeriodToGetFailedStatusesInMins, which is the time interval for which the Event Engine waits after delivering an email notification, to see if it receives any failure notification from Oracle UMS.
 The default value for this property is 10 minutes.
 If a failure notification does not arrive within this time, the Event Engine assumes that email delivery was successful, and the failover action is discarded.
 Failure notifications arriving after this time are ignored by the Event Engine.
-See Section 22.11, "Oracle BAM Configuration Property Reference" for information about configuring TimeoutPeriodToGetFailedStatusesInMins.
+For information about configuring TimeoutPeriodToGetFailedStatusesInMins, see Section 23.11, "Oracle BAM Configuration Property Reference".

-22.4 Configuring the Logger
+23.4 Configuring the Logger

 Use the Log Configuration page to configure logging levels.
-For information about viewing the logs, see Section 23.6, "Monitoring Oracle BAM Logs."
-Also, see Section 3.4, "Configuring Log Files" and Oracle Fusion Middleware Administrator's Guide for general information about logging and log levels.
+For information about viewing the logs, see Section 24.6, "Monitoring Oracle BAM Logs."
+Also, see Section 3.5, "Configuring Log Files" and the Oracle Fusion Middleware Administrator's Guide for general information about logging and log levels.

-To open the Log Configuration page, right-click the OracleBamServer node or OracleBamWeb node in the navigation tree and select Logs > Log Configuration.
+To open the Log Configuration page, right-click the OracleBamServer node or OracleBamWeb node in the navigation tree and choose Logs > Log Configuration.